qed-lab/Evalution-Code-Complex-Observations-for-Plan-Recongition-as-Planning/README.md

 ### pr2plan_complex
 See the complex_observation_compiler folder.
 Compile with `cd mod-metric-ff; make libff; cd ..; make all`.
 When compiled, copy the executable 'pr2plan' to this directory.
- _Please_ report bugs and compilation issues to its repository [here](https://github.com/qed-lab/Complex-Observation-Compiler).
+ _Please_ report bugs, questions, and compilation issues to its repository [here](https://github.com/qed-lab/Complex-Observation-Compiler).

 ### Compiling the planner (with tracer)
  - Download [LAPKT](http://lapkt.org/index.php?title=Download), and set it up.
 (LAPKT should have resources.
 You'll need boost.)